List of California state prisons

 This is a list of state prisons in California operated by the California Department of Corrections and Rehabilitation (CDCR).
-CDCR operates 34 adult prisons in California, with a design capacity of 85,083 incarcerated people.
-CDCR both owns and operates 34 of the state prisons; it additionally operates California City Correctional Facility, a prison leased from CoreCivic.
+CDCR owns and operates 31 adult prisons in California, with a design capacity of 85,083 incarcerated people.

 CDCR operates a variety of other incarceration facilities, including fire camps and California Division of Juvenile Justice facilities.
 For more information on the totality of jurisdictions and facilities involved in incarceration in California, see Incarceration in California.
 For more information on the history, conditions, and demographics of California's prison system specifically, see Prisons in California.

 Facilities

 Reception centers house incarcerate people incoming to the state prison system while they complete an evaluation and receive a custody score.
 After that, they may be transferred to another prison for longer-term confinement.

 While all facilities have some level of education, treatment, and pre-release programs, reentry hubs provide specific reentry support to incarcerated people within 4 years of release, including cognitive behavioral therapy, job search skills, and financial literacy.